Guptilious/banglejs-tvremote-webserver/README.md

 # Overview
-This project contains all the required scripts to set up the https webserver and devicesearcher for my BangleJS tvremote watch app.
-These are required in order for the app to work correctly with your TV.
+This project contains all the required scripts to set up a https webserver and devicesearcher for the BangleJS tvremote watch app.
+These are required in order for that app to work correctly with your TV.

+If you do not have a BangleJS watch, then this project is probably not for you.

+This project also assumes that you have, at the very least, registered your own domain name with a company like [this](https://www.mythic-beasts.com/) and configured a [DNS](https://www.mythic-beasts.com/support/domains) for it.
+Creating these is outside of the scope of this project and will need to be completed first before proceeding.

 For now functionality is limited to panasonic TV's but other brands may be added in the future.

 Below outlines some of the tasks that are covered by this project:
 * Authenticate users attempting to send either POST or GET requests to the server.